-Now, fantasy toys aren’t the only toys that are available in gorgeous colors/swirls,7 but you’ll find prettier toys more easily from fantasy dongmakers.
+Now, fantasy toys aren’t the only toys that are available in gorgeous colors/swirls,5 but you’ll find prettier toys more easily from fantasy dongmakers.

 For larger toys in particular, it’s nice to have some squish.
 I’m very picky about toy firmness, which is why I’m constantly updating my Silicone Dildo Firmness Guide, to help others figure out what’s soft and what’s not (and what’s somewhere in between).
 With fantasy toys, almost all are squishy to some degree.
 Even the “firm” options of most fantasy makers are 8A or 10A silicone, which feels incredibly soft compared to, say, the “flexible” silicone Tantus uses for most of its single-density dildos.
 (Though Tantus has come out with new Super Soft versions of many of their existing dildos, which is great!)
-I personally prefer 8A silicone even for my slightly girthier toys8 but if you’re more sensitive, there are truly super-soft options like 00-30 silicone.9 These extra-squishy silicones are the body-safe equivalent of jelly dildos in their soft floppiness.
+00-50 silicone is the “medium” and most popular option; that’s what I got my Pleasure Forge Illithid in because it is so girthy and textured.
+In other cases, I like slightly firmer toys: like my Bad Dragon Nox in 8A (called “firm” by BD) silicone.
+And if you’re more sensitive, there are truly super-soft options like 00-30 silicone.6 These extra-squishy silicones are the body-safe equivalent of jelly dildos in their soft floppiness.

 TL;DR: Go Forth and Explore